Is it just me, or has the quality at Madam Tussauds’ dropped off lately?

 The two daring young sweater clad agents gallivanting off in their flying machine cements my position the two would be teaming up, as prophesied at the end of this rant of the extended trailer.

 The rest of the trailer is rehashed footage from the longer one which premiered two months ago, except:

 Some under ice swimming which seems familiar…

 Oh yeah Skyfall, but I can’t shake the sense I’ve seen this somewhere else…

 Now what film was this again?

-Yes, that’s right almost every scene in this trailer is ripped straight from that most dreadful of Bond films, the despicable Die Another Day.
+Yes, that’s right every scene in this trailer is ripped straight from that most dreadful of Bond films, the despicable Die Another Day.
 Only instead of the Aston Martin disappearing it’s the audience!

 Well almost every scene: